Start a conversation Client Portal

 This statement sets out the steps that OASIS has taken to ensure that modern slavery or human trafficking does not take place in any part of its business or supply chains.

-• OASIS has robust recruitment and vetting processes for new hires.
+• OASIS has robust recruitment and vetting processes for new hires which includes background checks where local laws allow.
 When hiring temporary workers, OASIS only uses reputable employment agencies who are vetted and approved in accordance with our procurement processes as outlined below.
+These agencies also carry out background checks on these workers where local laws allow.
 OASIS prohibits the use of worker-paid recruitment fees.

-• OASIS has long-term and trusted relationships with its suppliers.
-OASIS has not, to its knowledge, conducted any business with another organisation which has been found to have involved itself with modern slavery.
+• OASIS has established long-term, trusted relationships with its suppliers.
+To the best of its knowledge, OASIS has not engaged in business with any organisation involved in modern slavery.

-• Team Members with responsibility for hiring Team Members and/or appointing and monitoring suppliers will be provided with full training on modern slavery so that they are aware of, understand the importance of and are able to identify and manage any risks to compliance with modern slavery laws in any of its operations or supply chain, and report any concerns.
+• Team members responsible for hiring staff and/or selecting and overseeing suppliers will receive comprehensive training on modern slavery.
+This will ensure they are informed about its significance, able to identify potential risks, and equipped to manage compliance with modern slavery laws across OASIS’s operations and supply chain, while also being prepared to report any concerns.

-• OASIS has developed an Environment Social and Governance (ESG) programme which provides the framework to holds itself to account to act responsibly, ethically and sustainably in all its operations and supply chain.
+• OASIS has established an Environment, Social, and Governance (ESG) programme that serves as a framework to ensure the company acts responsibly, ethically, and sustainably across all its operations and supply chain.

 • KPIs have been assessed to ensure that they do not make the business and supply chain vulnerable to or create pressures that could lead to modern slavery.